 Greek Air Force

-The Hellenic Air Force (HAF) maintains a large but mixed inventory; some very capable modern aircraft are entering service but many less capable and almost obsolete aircraft remain.
+The Hellenic Air Force (HAF) maintains a large and mixed inventory; some very capable modern aircraft are entering service but many less capable and almost obsolete aircraft remain.

 Greece received 40x F-16 Block 30 (34 C & 6 D) airframes 1988/90 under the Peace Xenia I program, the last foreign sale of this type the US conducted within Northern Fury.
 Peace Xenia I was very closely linked with Peace Onyx I which was the sale of F-16s to Turkey.
 Initially concentrated at Néa Anghialos in 111th Combat Wing, a new squadron has just formed at Lárissa.